TMUniversal/papercrypt/README.md

 The program then asks you for an encryption key, for which you can use your mnemonic phrase from earlier.

+> You can also pass the data through `stdin`, simply omit the `--in` flag.
+> The caveat is that, when on Windows, you can't be prompted for your passphrase,
+> so you would have to pass it with the `--passphrase` flag.

 Please see the [examples](examples) directory for the generated PDF files.

 ### Restoring a PaperCrypt document